 Drive your new vehicle at least 500 miles (800 km) before towing a trailer.
+For more detailed information about towing a trailer, refer to Trailer towing in the Tires, Wheels and Loading chapter.

-Do not add friction modifier compounds or special break-in oils during the first few thousand miles (kilometers) of operation, since these additives may prevent piston ring seating.
-See Engine oil in the Maintenance and Specifications chapter for more information on oil usage.
+Do not add friction modifier compounds or special break-in oils since these additives may prevent piston ring seating.
+See Engine oil in the Maintenance and Specifications chapter for more information on oil